Nova Scotia vacation rentals

 Along with the coastline trails, the traditions of the Mi’kmaq, Acadian, African Nova Scotian, and Gaelic influences live strong everyday.
 While visiting the province, you’ll have the chance to experience this rich cultural diversity firsthand.
 Halifax is home to the only mouth-blown, hand-cut crystal makers in North America, and the Cabot Trail features an established artisan loop where makers share their handcrafted items, including pottery, silver, glass, wood, photography, leather, and kiltmaking.

-When is the best time to stay in a vacation rental in Nova Scotia?
+The best time to stay in a vacation rental in Nova Scotia

 To experience all that Nova Scotia has to offer, visit between May and October.
 Autumn is quite appealing, when you can take in the fall colours while staying at your cottage rental in Nova Scotia.
 You can also experience many of the festivals that occur in Nova Scotia throughout the year, like the Halifax Pop Explosion in the fall, which offers live music and food, and July’s Halifax Jazz Festival.
 Be aware that in winter some restaurants and shops may close for the season.
 The late spring offers warm weather, allowing visitors to explore the outdoors as much as they want.